-Since personal loans are based on your specific financial health, income, and credit score, they can’t be transferred to someone else.
-Your lender initially extended the loan to you after assessing your specific financial situation and deciding that you were low-risk enough to be approved for the loan.
-If the personal loan was transferred to another person, the lender could likely be at risk if the person that the loan is being transferred to has a poor credit score and a sketchy financial history.
+Since personal loans are based on your financial health and credit score, they can’t be transferred to someone else.
+Your lender initially extended the loan to you after assessing your specific financial situation.
+If the personal loan was transferred to another person, the lender could likely be at risk.
+That is if the person that the loan is being transferred to has a poor credit score or financial history.

 The only way that you would be able to get rid of a personal loan is to fully repay it.

-If you want to transfer your car loan to someone else, you have a couple of options to choose from.
-One way to transfer the loan is to switch lenders who will then extend the credit needed to pay off the rest of the loan balance and a completely new loan would be issued to the other individual.
+- Switch Lenders.
+One way to transfer your car loan to another person in Canada is to switch lenders who will then extend the credit needed to pay off the rest of the loan balance and a completely new loan would be issued to the other individual.
 You will likely incur some penalty charges if you take this route and your credit score may even suffer as a result.

-Another way to transfer your auto loan that doesn’t require changing lenders is to inform your current lender that someone else will be paying off the remainder of the loan.
+- Ask Your Lende.
+Another way to transfer your car loan to another person in Canada that doesn’t require changing lenders is to inform your current lender that someone else will be paying off the remainder of the loan.
 In this case, the other person would have to undergo the typical financial assessments before they are approved to take over.
 This tactic will probably cost you less in penalty fees.

 Sometimes parents may want to take over their children’s student loans in order to relieve some of their debt and get it off their credit report.
 It may be possible to have the student loan transferred, but only if the lender agrees to this arrangement.

-Loans exist for a reason: to help consumers make large financial purchases that their existing finances might not necessarily be able to cover in one lump sum.
-That being said, you may no longer want or even require your loan at some point in the future if your situation changes.
-In this case, you will have to look into whether or not your specific type of loan can be transferred to someone else if you’re able to find a willing taker.
+Loans exist for a reason.
+To help consumers make large financial purchases that their existing finances might not be able to cover.
+That being said, you may no longer want or even require your loan at some point in the future.
+In this case, you will have to look into whether or not your specific type of loan can be transferred to someone else.

-What you need to do is speak with an experienced loan specialist or financial advisor who will be able to inform you whether or not your loan can be transferred, and if so, guide you through the transfer process so that you come out on the other side with minimal penalties incurred.
+What you need to do is speak with an experienced loan specialist or financial advisor.
+They will be able to inform you whether or not your loan can be transferred.
+And if so, guide you through the transfer process so that you come out on the other side with minimal penalties incurred.